View programs

 Students will come to campus to complete in-person learning requirements.
 Detailed schedules, with course-specific delivery information, will be available after registration.
 Courses, course descriptions and delivery formats are subject to change.

-Students will have the opportunity to apply the theories, concepts and strategies they have learned in a supervised setting through a 98-hour observatory practicum in Semester Five and a 420-hour field placement between the sixth and seventh semesters.
+Students in the Bachelor of Behavioural Science program will have the opportunity to apply the theories, concepts and strategies they have learned in a supervised setting through a 98-hour observatory practicum in Semester Five and a 420-hour field placement between the sixth and seventh semesters.
 This allows students to gain hands-on, real work experience in a variety of supervised organizational settings to help build their resumes and begin establishing professional networks.

 Please note: There are costs associated with Electronic Student Permit Checking (ESPC), immunizations, lab tests and certifications.
 Be sure to keep all of your receipts for income tax purposes.
 These costs include: